 Sales and marketing expenses.
-Sales and marketing expenses are our largest cost and consist primarily of salaries and related expenses, including commissions and stockbased compensation, as well as costs related to advertising, marketing, brand awareness activities and lead generation.
+Sales and marketing expenses are our largest cost and consist primarily of salaries and related costs, including commissions and stock-based compensation expense, as well as costs related to advertising, marketing, brand awareness activities and lead generation.

 Research and development expenses.
-Research and development expenses consist primarily of salaries and related expenses, including stock-based compensation and costs to develop new products and features.
-Research and development costs are partially offset by capitalized software development costs, which we expect to grow as we continue to invest in research and development activities.
+Research and development expenses consist primarily of salaries and related costs, including stock-based compensation expense and costs to develop new products and features.
+Research and development expenses are partially offset by capitalized software development costs, which we expect to grow as we continue to invest in research and development activities.

 General and administrative expenses.
-General and administrative expenses consist primarily of salaries and related expenses, including stock-based compensation, for our finance and accounting, human resources, information technology and legal support departments, as well as professional and consulting fees in connection with these departments.
+General and administrative expenses consist primarily of salaries and related costs, including stock-based compensation expense, for our finance and accounting, human resources, information technology and legal support departments, as well as professional and consulting fees in connection with these departments.